What Are Scallops?

 How Big Are Scallops?

-Depending on where they live, scallops can range between 4 to 9 inches long.
+Depending on where they live, scallops can range from 4 to 9 inches long.
 Often the ones living close to shore are smaller.

 How Do Scallops Reproduce?